eramireztorres/voicegpt-chat/README.md

 1. Select the desired voice and GPT model from the dropdown menus in the application.

-2. Press the "Start Speech" button or the space bar to start recording your voice.
+2. Press the "Start Speech" button or Ctrl+P to start recording your voice.

 3. Speak into the microphone and wait for the speech to be transcribed and processed.

 4. The application will display and read out the GPT model's response.

 Remember to check your microphone and speaker settings to ensure they are correctly configured.
+You can also chat directly by typing the prompt.

 ## License